ssanchezor/GNN-RS/README.md

 |[main_GCN_att.py](https://github.com/ssanchezor/GNN-RS/blob/main/Program/main_GCN_att.py)                                                                            |Executes Graph Attention Network recommender system                                                                                                         |
 | [main_Random.py](https://github.com/ssanchezor/GNN-RS/blob/main/Program/main_Random.py)                                                                   |Executes Random recommender system
 | [main_Popularity.py](https://github.com/ssanchezor/GNN-RS/blob/main/Program/main_Popularity.py)                                                     |Executes Popularity recommender system

+In that sense, to execute the program you will need first:
+1. Execute `data_filtering.py` to filter the dataset applying the desired restrictions.
+A file with the reduced dataset will be generated as an output.
+2. Execute `build_dataset.py`(or `build_dataset_features.py`if you want context) to generate the required files to build train and test datasets.
+Two files (one for train and one for test) be generated as an output.
+3. Once we have the files generated, we can execute any of the main files depending on the model we want to use (i.e. `main_FM.py` if we want to use Factorization Machine).
+You can run all of them consecutively without having to perform any of the above steps.

 ### 5.1.
 Dataset creation <a name="51-dataset"></a>